 The transfer of charge from an ESDS to a conductor is also an ESD event.
 Static charge may accumulate on the ESDS itself through handling or contact and separation with packaging materials, worksurfaces, or machine surfaces.
 This frequently occurs when a device moves across a surface or vibrates in a package.
-The model used to simulate the transfer of charge from an ESDS is referred to as the Charged Device Model (CDM).
-The capacitances, energies, and current waveforms involved are totally different from those of a discharge to the ESD sensitive item, resulting very likely in different failure modes.
+The model used to simulate the transfer of charge from an ESDS is referred to as the charged device model (CDM).
+The capacitances, energies, and current waveforms involved are different from those of a discharge to the ESDS, likely resulting in different failure modes.

 The trend towards automated assembly would seem to solve the problems of HBM ESD events.
 However, it has been shown that components may be more sensitive to damage when assembled by automated equipment.
-A device may become charged, for example, from sliding down the feeder.
-If it then contacts the insertion head or any other conductive surface, a rapid discharge occurs from the device to the metal object.
+For example, a device may become charged by sliding down the feeder.
+When it contacts the insertion head or any other conductive surface, a rapid discharge occurs from the device to the metal object.

-Field Induced Discharges
+Field-Induced Discharges

-Another electrostatic charging process that can directly or indirectly damage devices is termed Field Induction.
+Another electrostatic charging process that can directly or indirectly damage devices is termed field induction.
 As noted earlier, whenever any object becomes electrostatically charged, there is an electrostatic field associated with that charge.
-If an ESDS is placed in that electrostatic field, a charge may be induced on the item.
-If the item is then grounded while within the electrostatic field, a transfer of charge from the device occurs as a CDM event.
+If an ESDS is placed in the electrostatic field and grounded while located within the electrostatic field, a transfer of charge from the device occurs as a CDM event.
 If the item is removed from the region of the electrostatic field and grounded again, a second CDM event will occur as the charge (of opposite polarity from the first event) is transferred from the device.